Superalignment and Indirect Normativity

 “Our goal is to build a roughly human-level automated alignment researcher.
 We can then use vast amounts of compute to scale our efforts, and iteratively align superintelligence.”

-MIRI (Eliezer Yudkowsky & Nate Sores) don’t think superalignment will work, and for the same reasons, probably don’t think indirect normativity will work.
+MIRI (Eliezer Yudkowsky & Nate Sores) don’t think anything like superalignment will work, and for the same reasons, probably don’t think indirect normativity will work.

 In their book ‘If Anyone Builds It, Everyone Dies’ they say: